If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 • hirsutism (excessive hair growth) - for example, on the face.

-Tamoxifen is a drug for the treatment of breast cancer, but it can also be prescribed for chest pain.
+Tamoxifen is a drug to treat breast cancer, but may also be prescribed for breast pain.
 Side effects:

 • increased risk of developing uterine cancer (endometrial cancer);

-• increased risk of thromboembolism - when blood clots (thrombosis) form in the veins, which can lead to blockage of the vessel.
+• increased risk of thromboembolism - when blood clots form in the veins (thrombosis), which can lead to blockage of the vessel.

-goserelin is a drug for treating breast cancer, but it can also be prescribed for chest pain.
+Goserelin is a drug to treat breast cancer, but may also be prescribed for chest pain.
 Side effects:

 • loss of sexual desire;

-See your doctor if you find any of the following breast changes:
+Contact your doctor if you notice any of the following breast changes:

-• the appearance of a lump or seal in the breast;
+• the appearance of a lump or compaction in the mammary gland;

 • the appearance of a lump or swelling in the armpit;

-• a change in the size or shape of one or both mammary glands;
+• change in the size or shape of one or both breasts;

-• the appearance of dimples or other deformation of the breast;
+• the appearance of dimples or other breast deformation;

 • rash on or around the nipple;